Cinderpe1t/TBS_Robotics_Low_Latency_Video_Transport_with_gstreamer/README.md

 # TBS Robotics Low Latency Video Transport with gstreamer
 TBS Robotics Low Latency Video Transport with gstreamer
 ## Low latency for real-time robot driving
-- This a topic needs more study and improvement
+- This is a topic that needs more study and improvement
 ## [gstreamer](https://gstreamer.freedesktop.org/)
 - Pipeline of video and image processing framework
 ## Client side (JETSON Nano) setup